YiiGaa/Trick/Code/Component/_BoxDialog/README-en.md

 - The key at the beginning of `_templ` will be regarded as a template setting

+- When the corresponding value is a string and starts with `$.` (required for Trick2.2 version and later), the corresponding component is used as a template.
+This setting only takes effect in the `xxxUI.json` `xxxAction.json` page configuration, while other situations will be processed as a string

 - When the corresponding value is set to `null` (default), or the following settings cannot be obtained correctly, the whole `child` will be used as the template.
 And  `child` is the `child` set to the page UI (the embedded subcomponent of this component)

 - When the corresponding value is a string and begins with `child##`, the nth subcomponent of `child` will be selected as a template, such as `child##2`, the third (starting from 0) subcomponent of `child` will be selected as the template

-- When the corresponding value is a string and begins with `page##`, a page layout will be used as a template, such as `page##Theme`, and the page layout with id  `Theme` will be selected as the template
+- When the corresponding value is a string and begins with `layout##` (Trick2.2 and later versions take effect), a page layout will be used as a template, such as `layout##Theme`, and the page layout with id  `Theme` will be selected as the template
+- `child##` and `layout##` both support deep filtering mode, separated by `>>`, such as `child##_BoxForm>>_CompInput`, and the hierarchy is determined by the jsx nested hierarchy

 - When the corresponding value is a string and does not contain the above special beginning, it will be regarded as text and will be automatically translated